dynamoose/dynamoose/CONTRIBUTING.md

 1. **Identify a need in the project** - This can be a bug, feature request, or other change.
 2. **Create a detailed issue to gauge interest** - Although most pull requests are merged, we don't want you to waste time creating a pull request that doesn't have the support of the community.
 This doesn't mean that even if the community supports an issue that the corosponding pull request will be merged, but it increases the chances with community support. *This step is highly encouraged for larger contributions, but not required.
 For smaller contributions (typos, adding tests, updating documentaion, minor code changes, etc.) it is not necessary to create a seperate issue.*
 3. **Read through the `package.json`** - The `package.json` file in the root of the repository has a **lot** of useful information about the project.
-Especially read through the scripts section, as a lot of those scripts can help speed up your development process when working in Dynamoose.
+Especially read through the `scripts` section, as a lot of those scripts can help speed up your development process when working in Dynamoose.
+There are scripts for running tests, building the website, debugging code, fixing lint issues, etc.

 #### During